xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 > The way you split these commits made this very easy to follow.
 Thanks!

-## 🔀 Merging {#merging}
+## Merging {#merging}

 ### Two approvals from maintainers {#two-approvals-from-maintainers}

-A pull request is mergeable once two maintainers of the target repository have approved it.
+In the XCP-ng project, a pull request is generally mergeable once two maintainers of the target repository have approved it.
 The maintainers are usually identified as a team rather than as individuals.

 When more than two people are involved in the review, we try to get an approval from each of them, or a statement that they are happy to leave the decision to the others and have no unaddressed blocking comment.

 A pull request should not stay blocked, however, because one reviewer commented once and never came back to approve.
 Try to reach out to them first.
-If they remain unresponsive, you can ask a project lead to arbitrate and merge anyway.
+If they remain unresponsive, you can reach out to their team (via the team's GitHub handle) or, if applicable to your situation, ask a project lead to arbitrate and merge anyway.
 They will check whether any blocking comment is left, and if there is none and enough people have approved, they will merge without waiting for the unresponsive reviewer.

 If at any point anyone feels stuck with a pull request, whether as the author or as a reviewer waiting for the author to respond, the right reflex is to talk quickly (see